techidaily/site-facebook/source/_posts/sculpting-social-media-exposure-the-art-of-facebooks-privacy-lists.md

 ## What Is a Restricted List on Facebook?

  The Restricted list is a place for you to add your Facebook friends that you don't want to share updates with.
 You'll still be friends with anyone you add to the list, but they won't see your status updates or any other content you mark as being for friends only.
 Only posts you set as**Public** , which non-friends can already see, are visible to those on this list.
-They'll also be able to see any[Facebook posts you tag](https://www.makeuseof.com/tag/3-important-ways-tag-someone-facebook/) them in.
+They'll also be able to see any [Facebook posts you tag](https://www.makeuseof.com/tag/3-important-ways-tag-someone-facebook/) them in.

  This allows you to stay friends with someone, so you can still see what they post, without them seeing yours.
 Give it a try for anyone who you can't bring yourself to unfriend yet.

- Keep in mind that adding someone to your Restricted list is not the same as[blocking them on Facebook](https://www.makeuseof.com/how-to-block-facebook/) .
+ Keep in mind that adding someone to your Restricted list is not the same as [blocking them on Facebook](https://www.makeuseof.com/how-to-block-facebook/) .
 Blocking someone prevents them from interacting with you at all; the Restricted list only hides your posts from them.

 ## How to See Your Restricted List on Facebook